sidebar Enquire Now

 Please see the section below PRINCE2 vs PMP for a description of the core differences between these two project management models.

 There is no licence fee to use PRINCE2.
-However, PRINCE2® is a registered trade mark of AXELOS Limited and only accredited organisations are permitted to train and consult in the use of the method.
+However, PRINCE2® is a registered trademark of PeopleCert and only accredited organisations are permitted to train and consult in the use of the method.
 When selecting a PRINCE2 training provider always ensure the provider you have selected is licensed and accredited.
 Without this accreditation the training provider’s training program will not be appropriately quality assured and may be in breach of copyright and unable to provide exams.

 HiLogic is a PeopleCert accredited PRINCE2 training provider.